Biology

 A grade of C or better in BIO 103 or successful placement on the Alabama Community College System Biology Placement Exam.

-Human Anatomy and Physiology II covers the structure and function of the human body.
-Included is a study of basic nutrition, basic principles of water, electrolyte, and acid-base balance, the endocrine, respiratory, digestive, excretory, cardiovascular, lymphatic, and reproductive systems.
-Dissection, histological studies, and physiology are featured in the laboratory experience.
-A 120-minute laboratory is required.
+This course covers the structure and function of the human body.
+Included is the study of basic nutrition and metabolism; basic principles of fluids, electrolytes, and acid-base balance; and the endocrine, respiratory, digestive, urinary, cardiovascular, lymphatic, and reproductive systems.
+Dissection, histological studies, and physiology may be featured in the laboratory experience.
+A 120-minute laboratory per week is required.

 Prerequisites